 Netflix games are only available on certain mobile devices at this time.
 That’s in contrast to something like the Apple Arcade, which is made to be friendly for controllers and set-top boxes like Apple TVs.
 Netflix games, however, aren’t available as native downloads on TVs (we’ll address a potential workaround to this below).
 To start, you’ll need either an iOS or an Android device – these are the compatible models:

-Any Android phone or tablet that can run Android 8.0 or later
+Any Android phone or tablet that can run

 Any iPhone or iPad that can run iOS/iPadOS 15 or later